The Homer Calendar

 For decades, lots of people have gone public with their sudden revelation that "Bart Mitzvah" could be both a gender-neutral term and a jokey Simpsons reference.
 That's fine.

 But then there are the Simpsons-themed "Bart" Mitzvahs, for real ("the clever decor featured bright cartoon colors, a Moe's tavern airbrushed backdrop behind the bar, a Simpson's living room backdrop for photos with lifesized figures of Homer, Marge, Bart, Lisa and the baby, and mountains of frosted donuts on the sweet table").
 The ultra-fancy Tavern on the Green hosted one - see some pictures, and some more with the centerpieces, cake ("fondant remote controls, frothy mugs, cans of "Duff" root beer, and donuts covered each of the tiers") and fake Moe's Tavern set-up.
-The Bar Mitzvah boy can wear this hideous "Shalom Dude" t-shirt, or this one where Bart-MitzvahMan declares that "I had a cow at Michael's Bart Mitzvah 5-4-91, or this one from Eitan's party, weirdly also from May 4, 1991.

-Shalom Dude I had a cow at Michael's Bart Mitzvah 5-4-91 Eitan's Bart Mitzvah May 4, 1991 I had a radical time at Jason's Bart Mitzvah
+Shalom Dude I had a cow at Michael's Bart Mitzvah 5-4-91 Eitan's Bart Mitzvah May 4, 1991 I had a radical time at Jason's Bart Mitzvah It's my Bar, Dude - Michael's Bar Mitzvah Dec.
+1, 1990

-Then you can have a Bart-Mitzvah candle ceremony and for the service you can always order a Simpsons kippah (embossed, classy embossed, painted, and two really bad kippot auctioned from Sam Simon's estate(!): "Yeled Tov" and strange Bart.
+Then you can have a Bart-Mitzvah candle ceremony and for the service you can always order a Simpsons kippah: strange colors embossed, classy embossed, cut from fabric, cut from stranger fabric, painted (and listed on Amazon as "Hand-painted Kippah (Yarmulke) with a Square-Headed Kid and his Father") and two really, really bad kippot auctioned from the estate of Simpsons co-creator Sam Simon z"l: "Yeled Tov" and strange weightlifter?
+Bart.
 At kiddush you can serve a custom Mazel tov blackboard gag cake, or character cookies.

 But, it's not all awful.
 On the other side, a tip of the kippah to the Orthodox Anshi S'fard in Atlanta for their Simpsons Purim in 2020, where Rabbi Avraham Horvitz read the Megillah using different voices for the different characters in the Purim story.
 There also was a Simpsons-themed slide show of the Purim story at the same time as the Megillah reading.
+And even more astoundingly amazing is a video of a biblical Hebrew translation of the plot of the Steamed Hams Simpsons shorts segment from 1996, from Isaac Meyer, sung to Purim Megilla trope, with pictures from the episode and English translation.
+This is truly worth watching if you're into this, here.

 Ad for Simpsons megillah reading with show characters in the Purim story

 But the keter shem tov goes to this carefully, beautifully, edited video that inserts the Bar Mitzvah boy into the Simpsons world.
-It's for Jake Silversmith, who became Bar Mitzvah at Congregation Beth Tikvah Ahavat Shalom Nusach Hoari in Dollard des Ormeaux, Québec ('shkoyach to Terranian Productions):
+It's for Jake Silversmith, who became Bar Mitzvah in 2018 at Congregation Beth Tikvah Ahavat Shalom Nusach Hoari in Dollard des Ormeaux, Québec ('shkoyach to Terranian Productions):

 The Simpsons Collectible Card set included a nice Rabbi Krustofski card (see it).
 But fans were very disappointed when the Playmates toy company canceled their planned Rabbi Krustofski action figure.
 Playmates had produced a prototype (with a Torah accessory!) and started promoting the figure, with Jackie Mason providing the built-in voice.
 But it was shelved, supposedly due to Mason's worry that it would be seen as offensive.
 Fans were so disappointed that some put together amazing home-made versions.

-Even The Simpsons: Tapped Out video game has a module that lets you build Temple Beth Springfield and play as the Rabbi.
+Even The Simpsons: Tapped Out video game had a module that lets you build Temple Beth Springfield and play as the Rabbi.
 Some of the scenes are a little wierd, and they seem to not always know how a Torah is read, but look at the powerful hagbah.

 You can watch a complete run-through of the Rabbi section of the game here.
 The Old Jewish Man character is also in the game, and you can hear all of his lines here.
+This article explains to those goyishe Tapped Out game players who may not have been paying attention who the Rabbi is and why he appears in the game, and is also a very good summary of much of Jewish content on The Simpsons (present company excepted, of course).

 "About Counting the Omer" adapted from the Reconstructionist prayerbook series, Kol Haneshamah.
 For more on counting the omer, follow these links: